nishant05gaurav/All-Notes/DSA/Algorithm.md

 - `Union(x, y)`: Merges the sets containing elements x and y into a single set.
 - `Find(x)`: Returns the representative (also known as the "root" or "leader") of the set containing element x
   ![Dis-joint Sets](https://imgur.com/Sr40Mdr.png)

+  1. *General find and Union Approach*
+    * Start with each node as its own set
+    * `Find(x)` returns the parent of the set containing `x`
+    * `Union(x,y)` merges two sets if they are different
+    * When try to add an edge connecting two nodes already belonging to the same set, you detect a cycle
+  2. *Graph Method*
+     * Union is performed by attaching one tree to another’s root.
+     * Graphical representation clearly shows sets shrinking as you connect components and reveals when two vertices are already in the same set (cycle detection).
+  3. *Array Representation*
+    * Use a `parent[]` array:
+      * `parent[i] < 0` indicates that `i` is a root, and the value (e.g. `-2`) can also store the size/rank of the set.
+      * Otherwise, `parent[i]` points to its parent node
+    * **Weighted Union & Path Compression** (Optimization):
+      * Weighted union ensures we always attach the smaller tree under the larger one — this keeps the tree short.
+      * Path compression updates all nodes visited during `find()` to point directly to the root — making future `find()` calls extremely fast.

+## Divide & Conquer
+- A problem-solving strategy that:
+  - Divides the main problem into smaller, same-type subproblems
+  - Conquers (solves) each subproblem recursively
+  - Combines the subproblem solutions into a final solution
+- Every subproblem is of the same kind as the big one.

 ## Recurrence Relation
 - *A recurrence relation is an equation or inequality that describes a function in terms of its value on smaller inputs*